NJIT-CS490-SP21/johnTICTACTOE/README.md

 1. Run command in terminal (in your project directory): `python app.py`
 2. Run command in another terminal, `cd` into the project directory, and run `npm run start`
 3. Preview web page in browser '/'
+* As of right now, all users must open the app before anyone logs in for things to work properly.

 ## Deploy to Heroku
 1. Create a Heroku app: `heroku create --buildpack heroku/python`